alexamies/buddhist-dictionary/INSTALL-README.md

 [Cloud SQL Quickstart](https://cloud.google.com/sql/docs/mysql/quickstart) using the Cloud Console.

-Connect to the instance from the Cloud Shell
+Connect to the instance from the Cloud Shell of a GCE instance
 ```
 cd data
 INSTANCE=cnotes